tarantool/doc/doc/reference/tooling/tt_cli/configuration.rst

 *   ``credential_path`` -- a path to the file with credentials used for downloading Tarantool Enterprise Edition (Tarantool customer zone credentials).
     The file should contain a username and a password, each on a separate line.
+    Find an example in the :ref:`tt install <tt-install-authentication>` command reference.

     .. note::